 5. Can you speak Alsatian?

-Alsatian is a German dialect mostly spoken by older people in Strasbourg today, but is proudly taught in schools in the region as an option to try and prevent its decline among young generations.
+Alsatian is a German dialect mostly spoken by older people in Strasbourg today.
+It is proudly taught at schools in the region as an option to try and prevent its decline among young generations.
 If you want to take a closer look, pay attention to the street signs: they are all written in Alsatian with their French translation.
-It is a perfect way of testing your Alsatian vocabulary as they often refer to crafts that used to be carried out in the street: Muenzgass (Coin Street) refers to the coin makers, Spitzegass (Lace Street) to the beautiful fabrics crafted there, Schildgass to the shield the family of knights living in this street used to hang at its window, Schifflitstade to the bargemen working there, Kaufhusgass to the customs located there, Muenschterplatz (Cathedral Square) to the cathedral…
+It is a perfect way of testing your Alsatian vocabulary as they often refer to crafts that used to be carried out in the street: Muenzgass (Coin Street) refers to the coin makers, Spitzegass (Lace Street) to the beautiful fabrics crafted there, Schildgass to the shield the family of knights living in this street used to hang at its windows, Schifflitstade to the bargemen working there, Kaufhusgass to the customs located there, Muenschterplatz (Cathedral Square) to the cathedral…

-Claire & Marcella
+Claire Lessiau & Marcella van Alphen (text & photos)

 Travel tips:

-- To explore Strasbourg in a fun and interesting way, join the passionate guides of Happy Strasbourg!
+• To explore Strasbourg in a fun and interesting way, join the passionate guides of Happy Strasbourg!

-- Check out this interactive map for the specific details to help you plan your trip and more articles and photos (zoom out) about the area (tutorial)!
+• Check out this interactive map for the specific details to help you plan your trip and more articles and photos (zoom out) about the area (tutorial)!

 Like it?
 Pin it!

-For more in Strasbourg:
+Or more in France: